 Other changes or comments may be substantive.
 These you especially need to learn from.
 And if you aren’t sure why the changes were made, I suggest setting up a face-to-face meeting to ask and clarify — and be sure to state the obvious reason to the partner: “May I set up time to review the changes you made so I can do better next time?”
 By stating the obvious in this way, you increase the likelihood they will say yes to the meeting.
 You also establish your brand early as an associate who is intentional about their improvement.

-By the way, being open to receiving feedback is important.
+By the way, being open to receiving feedback is important for career growth.

 It does not serve you to ignore it and keep doing what you’re doing (stunt your own growth) because you believe you are God’s gift to the practice of law.
 It’s also not helpful to take feedback as a sign that you should quit the practice of law altogether.
 Our practice is exactly that — so pursue progress, but don’t chase perfection.
 There’s a difference.